 TGbc editor: Please make the following changes.

-AP forwards contents of an eBCS UL frame only if it is able to successfully able to authenticate the transmitter of the frame
+AP forwards contents of an eBCS UL frame only if it is able to authenticate the transmitter of the frame

 based on an established relationship with the remote destination identified in the frame.